 No. Work experience and professional licenses are not equivalent to college coursework.

 I have a Business Minor, or a lot of business classes.
 Does that make me eligible for the One-Year Business Majors Program, One-Year Online Program or One-Year Professional Program?

 Probably not.
 Almost all students who are not business majors do not have enough of the correct business classes to be eligible for these shorter programs.
 You can use this Evaluation Form to analyze your transcripts to check on your eligibility.
 If you believe you are eligible to apply to one of these programs, please include this form in your application materials.

 Can the GMAT requirement be waived for candidates with a high GPA, substantial work experience, high self esteem, or who are just too busy to study for the GMAT?

-There are no GMAT waivers for the Traditional Programs.
-The GMAT might be waived in the Executive, Professional and Internet Programs if the applicant has achieved one of the following:
+There are no GMAT waivers for the Full-Time Programs.
+The GMAT might be waived in the Executive, Professional and Online Programs if the applicant has achieved one of the following: